awesomerank/awesomerank.github.io/lists/rosarior/awesome-django.md

 *Packages that help you support for mobile iOS, Android and Others.*

-* [django-push-notifications ★976](https://github.com/jleclanche/django-push-notifications) - A minimal Django app that implements Device models that can send messages through APNS and GCM.
+* [django-push-notifications ★981](https://github.com/jleclanche/django-push-notifications) - A minimal Django app that implements Device models that can send messages through APNS and GCM.
-* [django-pushy ★162](https://github.com/rakanalh/django-pushy) - Django app that provides push notifications functionality with celery.
+* [django-pushy ★163](https://github.com/rakanalh/django-pushy) - Django app that provides push notifications functionality with celery.
 The main purpose of this app is to help you send push notifications to your users at scale.
 If you have lots of registered device keys, django-pushy will split your keys into smaller groups which run in parallel making the process of sending notifications faster.

 ## Model Extensions

 *Packages that extend the functionality of models or add new classes of models.*

 * [django-aggregate-if ★128 ⏳2Y](https://github.com/henriquebastos/django-aggregate-if) - Conditional aggregates for Django queries, just like the famous SumIf and CountIf in Excel.
-* [django-localflavor ★314](https://github.com/django/django-localflavor) - Country-specific Django helpers, formerly of contrib fame.
+* [django-localflavor ★316](https://github.com/django/django-localflavor) - Country-specific Django helpers, formerly of contrib fame.
-* [django-model-utils](https://github.com/carljm/django-model-utils/) - Django model mixins and utilities.
+* [django-model-utils ★1184](https://github.com/jazzband/django-model-utils) - Django model mixins and utilities.
-* [django-mptt ★1515](https://github.com/django-mptt/django-mptt) - Utilities for implementing a modified pre-order traversal tree in django.
+* [django-mptt ★1518](https://github.com/django-mptt/django-mptt) - Utilities for implementing a modified pre-order traversal tree in django.
-* [django-treebeard](https://github.com/tabo/django-treebeard) -Alternative tree data structures for Django (provides 3 different methods for storing hierarchical data, including MPTT )
+* [django-treebeard ★389](https://github.com/django-treebeard/django-treebeard) -Alternative tree data structures for Django (provides 3 different methods for storing hierarchical data, including MPTT )

 ## Multitenancy

 *Packages that allow a single install of Django to serve multiple organizations.*

-* [django-tenant-schemas ★668](https://github.com/bernardopires/django-tenant-schemas) - Tenant support for Django using PostgreSQL schemas.
+* [django-tenant-schemas ★675](https://github.com/bernardopires/django-tenant-schemas) - Tenant support for Django using PostgreSQL schemas.

 ## Payment Processing

 *Packages that provide payment processing provider integration.*

-* [dj-stripe](https://github.com/kavdev/dj-stripe/) - Django + Stripe Made Easy.
+* [dj-stripe ★410](https://github.com/dj-stripe/dj-stripe) - Django + Stripe Made Easy.
-* [django-merchant ★872 ⏳1Y](https://github.com/agiliq/merchant) - A Django app that provides helpers for multiple pluggable payment backends.
+* [django-merchant ★873 ⏳1Y](https://github.com/agiliq/merchant) - A Django app that provides helpers for multiple pluggable payment backends.
-* [django-oscar-adyen](https://github.com/oscaro/django-oscar-adyen/) - This package provides integration with the Adyen payment gateway.
+* [django-oscar-adyen ★7](https://github.com/django-oscar/django-oscar-adyen) - This package provides integration with the Adyen payment gateway.
 It is designed to work seamlessly with the e-commerce framework django-oscar but can be used without Oscar.
 * [django-oscar-paymentexpress ★6 ⏳5Y](https://github.com/django-oscar/django-oscar-paymentexpress) - This package provides integration with the payment gateway, PaymentExpress using their PX POST API.
 It is designed to work seamlessly with the e-commerce framework django-oscar but can be used without it.
-* [django-oscar-paypal ★71](https://github.com/django-oscar/django-oscar-paypal) - PayPal integration for django-oscar.
+* [django-oscar-paypal ★72](https://github.com/django-oscar/django-oscar-paypal) - PayPal integration for django-oscar.
 Can be used without Oscar too.
-* [django-paypal ★400](https://github.com/spookylukey/django-paypal) - A pluggable Django application for integrating PayPal Payments Standard or Payments Pro.
+* [django-paypal ★401](https://github.com/spookylukey/django-paypal) - A pluggable Django application for integrating PayPal Payments Standard or Payments Pro.
 * [django-pinpayments ★19](https://github.com/rossp/django-pinpayments) - Django library to simplify payment processing with pin.
-* [django-zebra ★178](https://github.com/GoodCloud/django-zebra) - Forms, widgets, template tags and examples that make Stripe + Django easier.
+* [django-zebra ★180](https://github.com/GoodCloud/django-zebra) - Forms, widgets, template tags and examples that make Stripe + Django easier.

 ## Project Management